 Today’s economic downturn was brought on by an abrupt shutdown of businesses imposed state by state, and in some cases county by county, due to recommended social distancing measures as a result of Covid 19.
 As such, tracking what is happening in terms of the virus – how many new cases and lives lost – is relevant as our state and federal leaders make decisions about re-opening the economy.

-Note: I have changed the data source for these charts this week given the state data breakdown is available through the Covid Tracking Project, and I wanted to use the same data source across them all.
+Note: I have changed the data source for these charts given the state data breakdown is available through the Covid Tracking Project, and I wanted to use the same data source across them all.
 The numbers vary slightly, but tell the same story.

 What Does the Yield Curve Say About When the Economy Will Recover